Rethinking Hell: A Clearer View of God’s Judgement

 Christians and non-Christians alike typically assume that our religion teaches good Christians go to heaven when they die and bad people, or those who’ve never given their lives to Jesus, go to hell.
 As more and more Biblical scholars, Christian churches, and individual believers are realizing, though, this isn’t the most accurate picture of what the Bible teaches regarding life after death.

-Wright’s teachings surprised me even though I’d been taught the resurrection from my earliest memories.
-His powerful exegesis on the meaning of the resurrection is inspiring and some of the thoughtful, well-researched ways he diverged from my church’s traditional teachings made me realize there are alternative explanations for a few difficult scriptures that deserve a second look.
-I also admired his style.
+Wright’s powerful exegesis on the meaning of the resurrection is inspiring and some of the thoughtful, well-researched ways he diverged from my church’s traditional teachings made me realize there are alternative explanations for a few difficult scriptures that deserve a second look.
+I also admire his style.
 Instead of telling people “You’re wrong,” he says, “We’ve been misinformed, and here’s the more wonderful plan God has for us.”
 That’s what I want to focus on today.
-The deeper our understanding of what God is actually planning for us, the firmer our hope and faith.
+The deeper our understanding of what God is actually planning for us, the firmer our hope and faith becomes.

 What Happens When We Die?